This article is from 2016, but still has some great ideas for ways to experience Washtenaw County! For updated event dates, click HERE.

 2. It’s all Greek to Me

 Greek Revival architecture has its own language for describing details and parts: entablature, architrave, frieze, cornice, pediment, portico, quoins, pilaster, dentils, capital, gable . . . the list goes on and on.
 This style is part of a complicated family of classical revival styles also including Georgian, Federal, Beaux Arts and Colonial Revival.
-Check out our short glossary online or A Field Guide to American Houses, available at your local library.

 3. Demetrius Who?